acceleratedscience/omgui-frontend/readme/file-formats.md

     // See the analysis example below.
     "analysis": [],

-    // This flag indicates if the molecule data was
+    // Flag to indicate if the molecule data was
     // enriched with data from PubChem.
     "enriched": false,